teddyrusmin/ToDoMVC/README.md

 - User needs to clear all the entries from the ToDoMVC website (http://gcloud-todos.appspot.com/examples/angularjs/#/), otherwise it will skewed the results.
 - User is assumed to be familiar with Eclipse IDE otherwise there are plenty of tutorial on the net.
 - Test environment is in controlled environment, a delay in the internet connection might skewed the results.
 - Firefox browser, Eclipse and JDK is setup in the user computer.
 The project was build on Firefox 46.0.1, Eclipse MARS 2, JDK 8u91 and Win 8.1.
-If you are using different environment, you might need to tweak it first
+If you are using a different environment, you might need to tweak it first
 - Please note that the only supported browser is Firefox

 Setup guide